-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Union is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, West Union isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in West Union are a mix of both white- and blue-collar jobs.
 Overall, West Union is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in West Union who work in office and administrative support (12.20%), food service (12.20%), and sales jobs (9.76%).

 West Union is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, West Union ranks among the least educated cities in the nation, as only 3.64% of people over 25 have a bachelor's degree or advanced degree.
+West Union ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.64% of people over 25 have a college degree.

 The per capita income in West Union in 2022 was $25,787, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,148 for a family of four.
 However, West Union contains both very wealthy and poor people as well.
 West Union also has one of the higher rates of people living in poverty in the nation, with 31.17% of its population below the federal poverty line.